 A+ 99 B+ 89 C+ 79 D+ 72

-A 96 В 86 C 76 D 71
+А 96 В 86 С 76 D 71

 A- 93 B- 83 C- 73 D- 70

-Grades reported as letters MUST be converted using the conversion table, even an average presented in the learning management program reflects a different value.
+Grades reported as letters MUST be converted using the conversion table, even if an average presented in the learning management program reflects a different value.
+When a student transfers to Pope John Paul II High School from another secondary school that utilizes letter grades, the same Average Value Conversion Table is utilized to import their transfer grades.